Mardirooster/waltons-docker/README.md

     python manage.py createsuperuser

-note: to update the files on the web-container, run machine-update.sh from the web folder
+note: to update the files on the web-container, run ``source machine-update.sh`` from the web folder